alexwlchan/alexwlchan.net/src/_drafts/parallel-scan-scanamo.md

 Don't forget -- this is only some prototype code, not a final solution.
 If I end up using this properly, I'll get it reviewed and tested first.
+Even so, I hope it was instructive -- I expect to use bits of this again, even if not for this exact problem.